-The majority of the inspector's focus will be on the major systems such as the roof, foundation, electrical, plumbing, and the heating and air.
-They will also examine other parts of the building, such as windows, doors, outlets, bathrooms, kitchens, water heaters, built-in appliances, as well as some of the building exteriors.
+The majority of the Consultant's focus will be on the major systems such as the roof, foundation, electrical, plumbing, and the heating/air.
+They will also examine other parts of the building, such as windows, doors, outlets, bathrooms, kitchens, water heaters, as well as some of the building exteriors.